awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-ksk.md

 When you enable DNSSEC signing, Route 53 creates a key\-signing \(KSK\) for you\.
 You can also add KSKs separately\.
 You can have up to two KSKs in Route 53\.

-When you create a KSK, you must provide or request Route 53 to create a customer managed CMK to use with the KSK\.
-When you provide or create a customer managed CMK, there are several requirements\.
-For more information, see [Working with customer managed CMKs for DNSSEC](dns-configuring-dnssec-cmk-requirements.md)\.
+When you create a KSK, you must provide or request Route 53 to create a customer managed customer managed key to use with the KSK\.
+When you provide or create a customer managed customer managed key, there are several requirements\.
+For more information, see [Working with customer managed keys for DNSSEC](dns-configuring-dnssec-cmk-requirements.md)\.

 Follow these steps to add a KSK in the AWS Management Console\.<a name="dns-configuring-dnssec-ksk-add-ksk-procedure"></a>